History of the Macedonian language: Codification

-After the Tito–Stalin split in 1948, under the auspices of some Aegean Macedonian intellectuals in Bucharest, anti-Yugoslav alphabet, grammar, and primer closer to Bulgarian, and purified of the Serbo-Croatian loanwords of the language of Skopje, were created.
+After the Tito–Stalin split in 1948, under the auspices of some Aegean Macedonian intellectuals in Bucharest, anti-Yugoslav alphabet, grammar, and primer closer to Bulgarian, purported to be "purified" of the Serbo-Croatian loanwords of the "language of Skopje" were created.
 The Communist Party of Greece led by Nikos Zahariadis took the side of the Cominform.
 After the defeat of communists in the Greek Civil War in 1949, a hunt for Titoist spies began in the midst of Greek political immigrants - civil war refugees, living in socialist countries in Eastern Europe.
-As a result the Greek communist publisher "Nea Ellada" issued a Macedonian grammar (1952) and developed a different alphabet.
+As a result, the Greek communist publisher "Nea Ellada" issued a Macedonian grammar (1952) and developed a different alphabet.
 Between 1952 and 1956, the Macedonian Department of "Nea Ellada" published a number of issues in this literary standard, officially called "Macedonian language of the Slavomacedonians from Greek or Aegean Macedonia".
 This failed attempt of codification included the Ъ, Ь, Ю, Я, Й and was merely a linguistic norm of the Bulgarian language.
 The grammar was prepared by a team headed by Atanas Peykov.
-This "Aegean Macedonian language" facilitated the later spread of the standard Yugoslav Macedonian norm among the Aegean emigrants.
-Greek refugees educated in this norm were nearly unable to adopt the Yugoslav version later.
+The Aegean Macedonian norm made some Aegean emigrants unable to adopt the Macedonian standard language in Yugoslavia, where many of them settled.
 The Soviet-Yugoslav rapprochement from the mid-1950s helped to put this codification to an end.
 The end of Moscow's support for the contestation of standard Macedonian's legitimacy from abroad coincided with the period of excerption for the Macedonian dictionary of Blaže Koneski, which according to Christian Voss, marked the turning poing of the Serbianisation of Macedonian.
 Thus, the Aegean codification did not gain widespread acceptance.
 However, the printed editions of the refugees from Aegean Macedonia in Eastern Europe published until 1977 continued to be written in this linguistic norm.